janak0ff/devops-blog/src/data/blog/docker/Pull, Build and Push the image to Docker Hub.md

 ---

-## 🏗️ Step 2: Tag Your Image with Docker Hub Username
+## 🏗️ Tag Your Image with Docker Hub Username

 Before pushing an image to Docker Hub, you need to **tag it with your Docker Hub username**, like this: